streamlink/streamlink/docs/plugin_matrix.rst

                     - zappelin.nl
 nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
                     - radio.nrk.no
-oldlivestream       original.liv...
-[3]_ Yes   No    Only mobile streams are supported. openrectv           openrec.tv           Yes   Yes orf_tvthek          tvthek.orf.at        Yes   Yes ovvatv              ovva.tv              Yes   No
+oldlivestream       - original.li..
+[3]_ Yes   No    Only mobile streams are supported.
+                    - cdn.livestream.com
+openrectv           openrec.tv           Yes   Yes orf_tvthek          tvthek.orf.at        Yes   Yes
+ovvatv              ovva.tv              Yes   No